Save your seat!

 Workshop One: The Art of the Possible: Insight Dashboards & Reporting

-In this full-day workshop you will dive into the best-kept secrets of our Insights module.
+In this full-day workshop you will dive into the best-kept secrets of OpenClinica Insight.
 You’ll learn how to take full advantage of built-in reporting and dashboard creation to get your job done easier, faster and more accurately than ever before.
 It’s past time to ditch spreadsheet reporting and let purpose-built technology do the heavy lifting for you.

 Suitable for: All skill levels